x

 As suggested by its name, it offers a wide variety of patterned wood features that add ample visual interest to a home.
 Ranking at 11 on the Janka scale, it is especially durable and ideal for high traffic areas.

-With tones ranging from soft cream to pale, greyish browns to soft to a luxurious, rich chocolate brown, Spotted Gum fits in well with almost any colour palette.
+With tones ranging from soft cream to pale, greyish browns to soft to a luxurious, rich chocolate brown, Spotted Gum flooring fits in well with almost any colour palette.
 Its warm, welcoming brown tones make it an attractive decor choice for any home.

 Sydney Blue Gum